PeterCamilleri/CX16/docs/thoughts.md

 _.include_, _.lobytes_, _.org_, _.proc_, _.pushseg_, _.res_, _.rodata_,
 _.segment_, _.tag_, _.word_, and _.zeropage_.

-I know this is a long list but it may not even be correct.
+I know this is a long list but it may not even be complete.
 To be certain, check your ".lst" files to ensure that not code is being generated.

 Of these, the exclusion of _.include_ is controversial.
 Including another